Red Sox vs. Rays: Betting Trends, Records ATS, Home/Road Splits

 Red Sox vs. Rays: Betting Trends, Odds, Records Against the Run Line, Home/Road Splits

-Alex Verdugo and the Boston Red Sox are ready for a matchup with Randy Arozarena and the Tampa Bay Rays on Monday at 4:10 PM ET.
+The Tampa Bay Rays and Randy Arozarena ready for the second of a three-game series against Justin Turner and the Boston Red Sox on Tuesday at Tropicana Field.

-The Red Sox have been listed as +120 moneyline underdogs for this matchup against the favored Rays (-145).
-The contest's over/under has been listed at 8 runs.
+The Rays are listed as -160 moneyline favorites for this matchup with the Red Sox (+135).
+The contest's total is set at 8 runs.

 Rep your team with officially licensed Red Sox gear!
 Head to Fanatics to find jerseys, shirts, and much more.